nicolewhite/RNeo4j/CONTRIBUTING.md

 ### Add New Code

 If you're adding a new function, add a new file to the `R` directory where the name of the file is the name of the function.
 Look at the other files in the `R` directory for an example.
-You'll also need to document your function in the `man` directory by creating an `.Rd` file.
-I don't use roxygen so you'll have to build this by hand.
-Of course, you need to add tests for your new function.
+You'll also need to document your function with `roxygen` syntax and add tests.

 ## Add Tests